Should we be Cooling down during Warm-ups?

 But 😲 shock, horror cooling 😲 alone without a warm-up at all might be best!!

-However, I note that the benefits of pre-cooling are less effective in short sprints even in repeated-sprints the effect may be a wash.
+However, I note that the benefits of pre-cooling are less effective in short sprints; even in repeated-sprints the effect may be a wash.

-I am Too Cool? 😎
+severe_cold I am Too Cool? 😎

-Just as you can go too hot (core >40 °C skin > 35 °C) you can risk going too cool.
-Core and muscle temperatures below 37.5°C and 38°C, respectively, are associated with reduced aerobic performance and peak oxygen uptake (VO2max) (citation: Berg et al, 1979).
+Just as you can go too hot (core >40°C, skin >35°C) you can risk going too cool.
+Core and muscle temperatures below 37.5°C and 38°C, respectively, are associated with reduced aerobic performance and peak oxygen uptake (VO2max) linkBerg et al., 1979.

 Too hot and Too cold both reduce performance

 Although a large number of studies have been conducted, I have to admit they are small sized, relatively low quality in the most part.
 However this is where a meta-analysis will help.
-That’s when we bring all the studies together…..but we still need a large study for sure.
+That’s when we bring all the studies together… but we still need a large study for sure.

 International Journal of Clinical Medicine, 2018, 9, 117–141

-In one meta-analysis Rodriguez (2020) found 26 studies of pre-cooling techniques (exposure to ice water, cold packs, or cooling clothes, intake of cold water or ice).
+In one meta-analysis linkRodriguez, 2020 found 26 studies of pre-cooling techniques (exposure to ice water, cold packs, or cooling clothes, intake of cold water or ice).
 Cooling prior to exercise concluded increases in distance covered (1.5–13.1%), mean power output (0.9–6.9%), time to exhaustion (19–31.9%), work (0.1–8.5%), and mean peak torque (10.4–22.6%), as well as reductions in completion time (0.6–6.5%).
 Mixed strategies seemed to be the most effective techniques, being directly related with the duration of cooling and showing the major effects in prolonged exercise protocols.

 Rinsing a menthol solution (0.01%) improved physical performance during continuous endurance exercise in the heat but mainly when taken during exercise.

-Conversely, the pre-event ingestion of ice or cold beverages did not seem to consistently increase performance but co-administration of menthol with or within ice beverages seems to exert a synergistic effect by improving physical performance
+Conversely, the pre-event ingestion of ice or cold beverages did not seem to consistently increase performance but co-administration of menthol with or within ice beverages seems to exert a synergistic effect by improving physical performance.

-What About Acclimatization?
+device_thermostat What About Acclimatisation?

-Indeed no beneficial effects of pre-cooling were observed in terms of performance in acclimatized amateur trained runners (see James et al 2018).
-Two weeks of acclimatization offered similar results compared with cool conditions in terms of time when trained cyclists were subjected to a prolonged time trial.
-Crushed ice ingestion prior to exercise offered identical improvements in endurance cycling performance compared with a 12 day acclimatization training program (see Zimmermann 2018).
+Indeed no beneficial effects of pre-cooling were observed in terms of performance in acclimatised amateur trained runners linkJames et al., 2018.
+Two weeks of acclimatisation offered similar results compared with cool conditions in terms of time when trained cyclists were subjected to a prolonged time trial.
+Crushed ice ingestion prior to exercise offered identical improvements in endurance cycling performance compared with a 12 day acclimatisation training programme linkZimmermann, 2018.

-If you warm up in hot conditions you will likely run the risk of overheating.
+• If you warm up in hot conditions you will likely run the risk of overheating.

-You can test whether your race conditions will be a problem in our heat calculator here: https://fft.tips/heat
+• You can test whether your race conditions will be a problem in our heat calculator here: https://fft.tips/heat

 Heat calc will work out the relative effect of heat on physiological performance (expressed in watts) vs aero gains (due to lower air density)